 Our goal is to help both public and private sector organizations achieve their Section 508 goals, whether that’s just compliance, or a broader view of accessibility.

 Our 508 services include product testing, staff training, policy and procedure development, and strategic planning.
 To date we have engaged with more than 20 companies and public sector agencies, and have evaluated close to 100 products and services.
 We’ve been doing Section 508 work since it began.
-The new version of Section 508 was released as a Notice of Proposed Rulemaking, with public comments due May 28, 2015.
-We are working on several sets of comments with partners from industry and consumer advocacy; please contact us if you’re interested in participating.
+The new version of Section 508 was approved by the Access Board, and is undergoing final review by OMB.
+We worked on several sets of comments with partners from industry and consumer advocacy; please contact us if you’re interested in participating.